Free aptitude tests, practice aptitude tests (job customised to Australia) including free aptitude test example questions 2024

 To solve this question, we need to find the logical rules that apply to the shapes going from left to right or top to bottom.
 We can see that in each cell in each row contains a black rectangle or box.
 The last cell in each row is a combination of the first two boxes of the first and second cells.
 So, if we look at our top row, the first two black boxes in first and middle cells are combined in the last cell to create a vertical black rectangle.
 Therefore, the missing shape is a full black box which is a combination of the two horizontal black rectangles.

-Free abstract (diagrammatic) aptitude test example question 4:
+Free abstract (logical) aptitude test example 3:

 Let’s review the following example: